tanyaarora2/Team4-CodeToGive/README.md

 ## 💛 Introduction
-Nurture Orphans is in the process of developing a comprehensive website that will feature separate login portals for two crucial roles: Social Workers and the Management team.
+Kare4Kids is in the process of developing a comprehensive website that will feature separate login portals for two crucial roles: Social Workers and the Management team.

 📌 This platform aims to facilitate seamless collaboration and efficient operations within the organization.